 (b) the Protection Board believes, on the basis of scientific evidence available to it, have a resistance to insecticides that are in general use to such an extent as to render those insecticides inadequate for the eradication of those insects;

-“Resistant Grain Insects Eradication Fund” means the Resistant Grain Insects Eradication Fund established under section 8A;
+Resistant Grain Insects Eradication Fund means the Resistant Grain Insects Eradication Fund established under section 8A;

-“seed” means linseed, rapeseed, the seed of lupins and such other seed as is prescribed;
+seed means linseed, rapeseed, the seed of lupins and such other seed as is prescribed;

-“skeleton weed” means the plant Chondrilla juncea L. or any part of that plant.
+skeleton weed means the plant Chondrilla juncea L. or any part of that plant.

 (2) The Minister may, for the purposes of the definition of “plant disease” in subsection (1), by notice published in the Gazette —